How to fetch data from Firebase to Nodemcu

 }

-Lastly, in the invalid loop, the values received through the Firebase are entered into a variable called “fireStatus”.
-Then if that value is 1 the LED will turn ON.
+In the void loop, the values received via Firebase are inserted into a variable called “fireStatus”.
+Then if that value is 1, the LED will be ON.
 If 0, the LED turns off.

 void loop() {